spyoungtech/FreeSimpleGUI/docs/index.md

 ## Source code compatibility

 In theory, your source code is completely portable from one platform to another by simply changing the import statement.
 That's the GOAL and surprisingly many times this 1-line change works.
-Seeing your code run on tkinter, then change the import to `import  PySimpleGUIWeb as sg` and instead of a tkinter window, up pops your default browser with your window running on it is an incredible feeling.
+Seeing your code run on tkinter, then change the import to `import  FreeSimpleGUIWeb as sg` and instead of a tkinter window, up pops your default browser with your window running on it is an incredible feeling.

 But, ***caution is advised.***  As you've read already, some ports are further along than others.
 That means when you move from one port to another, some features may not work.
 There also may be some alignment tweaks if you have an application that precisely aligns Elements.